Departamento-de-Engenharia-Informatica/lei-24-s2-1dkl-g134/docs/sprintA/us003/01.requirements-engineering/Readme.md

     * a contact info (mobile and email)
     * an ID doc type
     * a respective number

-* Selected data:
-    * a task category

 **Output Data:**

-* List of existing task categories
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)